Invigilo-AI/Akshita/megatable/Readme.md

    ```
     How to Run
     <ul>
-    <li> An environment file is to be made with postgres db and AWS credentials:<br>
+    <li> An environment file, config.env is to be made with postgres db and AWS credentials:<br>
     1) REGION<br>
     2) ACCESS KEY<br>
     3) SECRET KEY<br>